hugolcorre/HACKATON_Wranglers/README.md

 * **EDA.ipynb**: Using the cleaned data from processing.ipynb, exploratory data analysis to give insights on the data

 ### Modeling

-Now that we have our data ready, we have created a file to merge the documents required to perform our forecasts.

-First, make sure your files are in local, most importantly the final_data.7z that will contains all data files.

-Then run the notebook data_pp_merge to get all necessary csv files to run the models

 #### 1. Predicting Attendance